hoxito/patterns-go/Facade/readme.md

 To use a potion, a character must call the method "UsePotion" and doesnt need to deal with the rest of the functions.

 ## Applicability
+ Use the Facade pattern when:
+    * you need to have a limited but straightforward interface to a complex subsystem.
+    * you want to structure a subsystem into layers.

 ## Structure

+facade structure image

 ## Pros and Cons

 ### Pros
+ isolates your code from the complexity of a subsystem.

 ### Cons
+A facade can become a god object coupled to all classes of an app.